endpoints4s/endpoints4s/documentation/manual/src/main/paradox/quick-start.md

 Similarly, a server implementation of the endpoints can be obtained by mixing the appropriate interpreters to the `CounterEndpoints` trait.
-In this example, you want to get a JVM server that uses Akka HTTP under the hood.
+In this example, you want to get a JVM server that uses Pekko HTTP under the hood.
 Create the following `CounterServer` class in the `server` project:

 @@snip [CounterServer.scala](/documentation/examples/quickstart/server/src/main/scala/quickstart/CounterServer.scala) { #relevant-code }

-The `routes` value produced by endpoints4s is a `Route` value directly usable by Akka HTTP.
-The last section shows how to setup an Akka HTTP server that uses these routes.
+The `routes` value produced by endpoints4s is a `Route` value directly usable by Pekko HTTP.
+The last section shows how to setup an Pekko HTTP server that uses these routes.

 The routes implementations provided by endpoints4s decode the incoming HTTP requests, call the corresponding logic